Billionaire George Soros’s Latest Stock Picks

 Meena is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 This article is written by Matt Doiron and edited by Meena Krishnamsetty.
-They don't own shares in any of the stocks discussed in this article.
-The Motley Fool owns shares of Westport Innovations.
-Motley Fool newsletter services recommend Westport Innovations.
+They don't own shares in any of the stocks mentioned in this article.
+The Motley Fool owns shares of American International Group, General Electric Company, Johnson & Johnson, and Westport Innovations and has the following options: long JAN 2014 $25.00 calls on American International Group.
+Motley Fool newsletter services recommend American International Group, Johnson & Johnson, and Westport Innovations.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
-If you have questions about this post or the Fool’s blog network, click here for information.
+Is this post wrong?
+Click here.
+Think you can do better?
+Join us and write your own!